 Finding your tone of voice starts with understanding who your audience is and choosing the right language to reach them.
 It might be professional, casual, or even funny, but in order to establish an emotional connection that will lead to your audience trusting you and buying from you, you have to communicate in a way that they will believe.
 This is not to say that you should just go ahead and copy what has been done before in your sector.
 Not at all.
 Brands that break the rules are the ones that people remember.
 It may seem a risky strategy to find your own unique voice, but surely it’s not any riskier than being ignored?

 So, how to go about defining the right Tone of Voice for your business?

-You should think about a range of words that best suit your brand.
-Try to assess the personality of your business as if it were a person, just as you may define a certain friend as ‘witty’ or a colleague as ‘enthusiastic’.
+You should think about a range of words that best suit your brand; assessing the personality of your business, as if it were a person, just as you may define a certain friend as ‘witty’ or a colleague as ‘enthusiastic’.
 Use as many descriptors as you wish, but three is usually the magic number to help you stay focused.
 It often helps to combine what a brand is with what it is not.
 (Professional but not dry and corporate.
 Casual, but not lazy and messy.)

 When you feel you have nailed it, read your words out loud:

 • Does it feel right for the brand?